 With home healthcare surging the past few years and slated to continue growing, it’s essential to understand the basics of this home health survey and how it’s administered.

-How Do I Administer the Home Health CAHPS Survey?
+How do I administer the Home Health CAHPS Survey?

-HHCAHPS surveys are administered by Medicare-certified survey vendors like Press Ganey on a monthly basis.
+Home Health CAHPS surveys are administered by Medicare-certified survey vendors like Press Ganey on a monthly basis.
 Patients are surveyed by mail or telephone.
 The survey takes approximately 12 minutes to complete.

-HHCAHPS surveys give patients the opportunity to evaluate their experience of care provided by HHAs.
+Home health CAHPS surveys give patients the opportunity to evaluate their experience of care provided by HHAs.
 This data is then publicly reported to help consumers choose the best HHA for their care needs.
 In turn, these insights help organizations address patient needs and improve care delivery—bettering health outcomes and reducing harm to patients in home healthcare settings.